riccardoklinger/OSMquery/README.md

 ![results in ArcGIS Pro](https://i.imgur.com/voTjY0S.png)

+## Restrictions: What might this tool not be able to do?
+This tool relies on the [OSM Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+As the size of an Overpass API query result is only known when the download is complete, it is not possible to give an estimate of time-until-completion during the query process.
+The Overpass API uses a timeout after which a query will not be completed.
+If you run into timeout problems consider narrowing your query thematically and/or spatially.
+For other limitations of the Overpass API and potential workarounds please consider the pertinent [OSM Wiki Page](https://wiki.openstreetmap.org/wiki/Overpass_API#Limitations).

 ## Credits
+This tool relies on the [OSM Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) which is licensed under the [GNU Affero GPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 All OSM data you obtain through this tool are, of course, [&copy; OSM contributors](https://www.openstreetmap.org/copyright).